 - Don’t get your feelings hurt when people don’t reply to you immediately.
-It can feel like inviting people to a birthday party and no one RSVP’s or shows up.
+It can feel like inviting people to a birthday party, and no one RSVP’s or shows up.
 It’s okay, life happens, and they didn’t mean to ignore you.
-Resist the urge to shoot them a dirty look next time you see them.
+Resist the urge to shoot them a dirty look the next time you see them.

 - If being a team coordinator becomes too much, delegate!
 You don’t have to do it all, and there is another parent on that team that would be more than willing to help ease the burden for you.
 Delegating is freeing.
 Or trim the fat.
 If nobody wants to take on the team bonding event, then it gets cut out of the calendar.